jinnahakondo/StyleDecor-Frontend/README.md

 # 🎉 StyleDecor

 **StyleDecor** is a modern appointment and booking management platform for event decoration services.
-It connects customers with professional decorators for both **in-studio consultations** and **on-site event decorations** such as weddings, birthdays, and ceremonies.
+It connects customers with professional decorators for events such as weddings, birthdays, and ceremonies.

-Users can browse decoration packages, check availability, select date & time, choose a service mode, make secure payments, and track service progress in real time.
+Users can browse decoration packages, check availability, select a date and time, make secure payments, and track service progress in real time.

 ---